-Prerequisite(s): ADVC1010, ADVC1011, 2.
+Prerequisite(s): ADVC1010, ADVC1011, 2.75 cumulative GPA, 90 quarter credit hours completed.

 Offered at Charlotte, Denver, Miami, Providence, Providence CE 13.5 Quarter Credit Hours

 IBUS4093 Human Resource Management in an International Context

 This course is taught only as part of a short-term summer study abroad program.
 The purpose of this upper-level course is to place students in an international context in which they can gain firsthand knowledge of how the cultural, socioeconomic and legal context in which companies are run influences the management models employed.
 The five functional areas of HRM: planning, recruitment and selection; HR development, compensation and benefits; safety; health; and employee and labor relations are addressed using a global perspective.
 Key differences in Asian, North American and European management models are explored.
 Industry visits, cultural excursions and on-the-ground projects provide students with the knowledge of how management models influence all aspects of human resource management.